 • 1 teaspoon fresh thyme leaves, for garnish

--Begin by preparing the Parmesan-Mushroom Cream Sauce, and set it aside to cool.
+-Begin by preparing the Parmesan-Mushroom Cream Sauce (see instructions below), and set it aside to cool.
 (If doing ahead, prepare the sauce and cool it completely, then cover with plastic wrap and place into the fridge to keep until ready to assemble for baking.)

--Prepare the Seasoned, Crispy-Fried Onions, and place them into a paper-towel lined dish to hold.
+-Prepare the Seasoned, Crispy-Fried Onions (see instructions below), and place them into a paper-towel lined dish to hold.
 (If doing ahead, just prepare and allow them to cool, then add them into a paper towel-lined ziplock bag kept at room temp until ready to assemble for baking.)

 -To cook the cut green beans, place a large pot filled with water over high heat; add enough salt to the water so that it tastes like the ocean (this will help season the green beans), and bring the water to the boil.